kolenaIO/kolena/docs/metrics/bertscore.md

 ## Advantages and Limitations

-BERTScore, originally designed to be a replacement to the BLEU score, is a powerful metric that closely aligns with human judgement.
+BERTScore, originally designed to be a replacement to the BLEU score and other n-gram similarity metrics, is a powerful metric that closely aligns with human judgement.
 However, it comes with limitations.

 1. BERTScore is computationally expensive.
 The default model (```roberta-large```) used to calculate BERTScore requires 1.4GB of weights to be stored, and requires a forward pass through the model in order to calculate the score.
-This may be computationally expensive for large datasets, compared to BLEU which is straightforward and easy to compute.
+This may be computationally expensive for large datasets, compared to n-gram-based metrics which are straightforward and easy to compute.
 However, smaller distilled models like ```distilbert-base-uncased``` can be used instead to reduce the computational cost, at the cost of reduced alignment with human judgement.

 2. BERTScore is calculated using a black-box pretrained model.
 The score can not be easily explained, as the embedding space of BERT is a dense and complex representation that is only understood by the model.
 Though the metric provides a numerical score, it does not explain how or why the particular score was assigned.
 In contrast, n-gram-based metrics can easily be calculated by inspection.

 Limitations aside, BERTScore is still a powerful metric that can be included in NLP workflows to quantify the quality of machine-generated texts.
-It has been shown to have a high correlation with human judgement in tests, and is overall a better judge of similarity than BLEU.
-Furthermore, unlike BLEU, BERTScore's use of embeddings allows it to factor in context, semantics, and order into its score - which allows it to avoid the pitfalls of BLEU.
+It has been shown to have a high correlation with human judgement in tests, and is overall a better judge of similarity than BLEU, ROUGE, and traditional n-gram-based metrics.
+Furthermore, unlike traditional metrics, BERTScore's use of embeddings allows it to factor in context, semantics, and order into its score - which allows it to avoid the pitfalls of the traditional metrics it was designed to replace.